Bystander Intervention and the EIU Community

 - Your friend tells you that the partner they recently broke up with won't stop calling them and has been outside all of their classes waiting for them "to talk".

-- Remind them of their various options to report their potential concern for safety, such as, the police and EIU Student Standards.
+- Remind them of their various options to report their potential concern for safety, such as, the police and EIU Student Accountability & Support.
 Also remind them of their resources for support such as, the EIU Counseling Clinic and off campus resources.
 You may want to encourage them to walk with someone and to encourage them not to agree to meet alone with the person.

-- You are at a party and you see a man who is trying to convince a woman to go to the back bedroom with him.
-She has declined, but he appears to be persistent in trying to convince her to go.
+- You are at a party and you see a guy who is trying to convince a woman to go to the back bedroom with him.
+The woman has declined, but the guy appears to be persistent in trying to convince her.

 - You could walk up to the woman with a few of your friends, whether you know her or not, and start a conversation with her to separate her from the guy.
-You could let her friends she came with know that she seems to need some assistance and help them separate her from the man.
+You could let her friends know that she seems to need some assistance and help them separate her from the man.
 You can always call the police to express your concern for a potentially harmful situation for someone.

-- You notice someone is walking around your floor in your Residence Hall that no one seems to know and he gives you an uneasy feeling.
+- You notice someone is walking around your floor in your Residence Hall that no one seems to know and they give you an uneasy feeling.

 - You could let your Resident Assistant know and they can check out the situation.
 If you are off campus and you have the same experience in your apartment complex, you could call the police.

 - You see someone sitting alone who is visibly upset.

 - You could ask them if they are OK, or do they need some help.
 Remind the person that the EIU Counseling Clinic is always available to students, as well as many other supportive resources on and off campus.